our 2016 sower projects: an attitude of service

 The ladies turned out to be quite busy with painting projects.
 They killed-off a five-gallon bucket of white paint and got well into a second bucket before our project time was done.
 The most fun part for them was painting a pavilion that hugged the shoreline of Lake Ontario.
-All you could hear were waves lapping at the rocks below as they worked tediously on all of the banisters, beams, and rails.
+All you could hear were waves lapping at the rocks below as they worked tediously on each of the banisters, beams, and rails.
 After that, they repainted doors and trim all over the campus -- EVERYthing was being painted white, it seemed.
 It was quite a change-up for them when they had to paint new railings on the “wedding stage” the color gray, instead of white.
-But they figured it out.
+Gray, not white.
+Confusing at first, but they figured it out, LOL.

 The men were most proud of the work that we did on the patio at the front of the Commons Building.
 Neither Tommy nor I had built a patio with pavers before.
 We had some good coaching, however, and in the end believe that we had a pretty darn good patio under our feet.
 We will need to come back in a year or two to check on it just to be sure!